 One of the most well known and most dangerous drugs in existence, cocaine causes a sharp high and an equally strong low after the effects of the drug wear off.
-It can have disastrous consequences long term, as well as in the short term.
-One of the most dangerous factors of cocaine use is the high likelihood that a user will become addicted, building up a tolerance to the drug over time and constantly chasing the rush they first felt when taking it, a high that is unattainable without increasingly larger and more dangerous doses.
+It can have disastrous consequences in the long term, as well as in the short term.
+One of the most dangerous factors of cocaine use is the high likelihood that a user will become dependent, building up a tolerance to the drug over time and constantly chasing the rush they first felt when taking it, a high that is unattainable without increasingly larger and more dangerous doses.

 - Lessened appetite, or loss of appetite altogether